kaustav-dutta/ROC-and-Accuracy-plots/README.md

 # ROC-curves
-Find all the generated ROC plots here.
+Find all the generated ROC and accuracy plots here.